 Southeast Asia - Europe Joint Call Project consortia must comprise of at least 3 partners from 3 different countries fulfilling the 2+1 rule: Either 2 partners from 2 different Southeast Asian countries and 1 European partner or 2 partners from 2 different European countries and 1 Southeast Asian partner.
 At least 1 partner from each region must be eligible for JFS funding.
 Further, the coordinator must be selected from among the partners eligible for funding.
-The required third partner can be funded by a funding organization from a country participating in the JFS or bring his own funding.
-The proposals have to cover the thematic areas of "Sustainable Food Production" or "Climate Change: Resilience and Adaptation" to enhance bi-regional cooperation and develop new partnerships as well as strengthen existing ones.
-Please read the National Regulations from the funding organization that you are requesting funding from carefully since the National Regulations may include additional requirements, e.g. certain Technology Readiness Levels.
+The required third partner can be funded by a funding organisation from a country participating in the JFS or bring his own funding.
+The proposals have to cover the thematic areas of "Circular Economy" or "Clean, Accessible and Secure Energy Supply" to enhance bi-regional cooperation and develop new partnerships as well as strengthen existing ones.
+Please read the National Regulations from the funding Regulations may include additional requirements, e.g. certain Technology Readiness Levels.

-Deadline: 15 October 2021 12:00 (noon) CET/ 05:00pm Bangkok time
+Deadline: 15 April 2024 12:00 (noon) CEST/ 05:00pm Bangkok/Jakarta time